Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 BINGO! pic.twitter.com/fWE5MNhZju

-As thousands of doctors filed into a massive meeting room to hear the plenary talk, random tweets about the meeting flashed up on the screens – including Prasad's ASCO Bingo card.
+As thousands of doctors filed into a massive meeting room to hear the plenary talk, random tweets about the meeting flashed up on the screens, including Prasad's ASCO Bingo card.
 "I guess it has almost 100 retweets now," he said as the tweet flashed by.

 He actually published a scientific paper in 2016 about the overuse of superlatives in presentations and news coverage.